rfloresx/web/README.md

 ```
 cxsh ./bin/libweb.so
 ```
-That will start the cortex shell and load the web library.
-In the cortex shell, you can now type:
+That will start the corto shell and load the web library.
+In the corto shell, you can now type:
 ```
 web::DDPServer s: 8000
 ```
 This will start a DDP server on port 8000.
-Also, check out our [DDP example](https://github.com/cortexlang/web/tree/master/examples/tasklist)!
+Also, check out our [DDP example](https://github.com/cortolang/web/tree/master/examples/tasklist)!
 Enjoy!

 ## Contents
 ### HTTP server
-_::cortex::web::HTTPServer_
+_::corto::web::HTTPServer_

 To be done

 ### WebSocket server
-_::cortex::web::WebSocketServer_
+_::corto::web::WebSocketServer_

 To be done

 ### SockJS server
-_::cortex::web::SockJsServer_
+_::corto::web::SockJsServer_

 The SockJS server implements a subset (for now) of the [SockJS protocol](http://sockjs.github.io/sockjs-protocol/sockjs-protocol-0.3.3.html) that allows for setting up a WebSocket connection.
 This will allow applications to connect with JS clients that use SockJS as a library.

 ### DDP server
-_::cortex::web::DDPServer_
+_::corto::web::DDPServer_

 The DDP server is an implementation of the [DDP protocol](https://www.meteor.com/ddp) used by Meteor to synchronize data between a server and a client cache.
-The server maps DDP collections on Cortex scopes.
-This server enables writing Meteor apps with a Cortex backend.
+The server maps DDP collections on Corto scopes.
+This server enables writing Meteor apps with a Corto backend.
-The `examples/tasklist` example is a simple demonstration of Cortex & Meteor/DDP integration.
+The `examples/tasklist` example is a simple demonstration of Corto & Meteor/DDP integration.